trinodb/trino/docs/src/main/sphinx/connector/phoenix.rst

 *  Network access from the Trino coordinator and workers to the ZooKeeper servers.
 The default port is 2181.
-*  A compatible version of Phoenix.
-There are two versions of this connector to support different Phoenix versions:

-   *  The ``phoenix`` connector is compatible with all Phoenix 4.x versions starting from 4.14.1.
-   *  The ``phoenix5`` connector is compatible with all Phoenix 5.x versions starting from 5.1.0.
+*  A compatible version of Phoenix: all 5.x versions starting from 5.1.0 are supported.

 Configuration
 -------------